Final Fantasy VI: Music

 The soundtrack for Final Fantasy VI was composed by long-time series contributor Nobuo Uematsu.
 The score consists of themes for each major character and location, as well as music for standard battles, fights with boss enemies and for special cutscenes.
 The extensive use of leitmotif is one of the defining points of the audio tracks.
 The "Aria di Mezzo Carattere" is one of the latter tracks, played during a cutscene involving an opera performance.
-This track features an unintelligible synthesized "voice" that harmonizes with the melody, as technical limitations for the SPC700 sound format chip prevented the use of an actual vocal track (although some developers eventually figured out how to overcome the limitation a few years later, and in the Pixel Remaster, it is voiced by opera singers).
+This track features an unintelligible synthesized "voice" that harmonizes with the melody, as technical limitations for the SPC700 sound format chip prevented the use of an actual vocal track (although some developers eventually figured out how to overcome the limitation a few years later, and in the Pixel Remaster, it is voiced by opera singers in seven languages: Japanese, English, French, German, Italian, Spanish and Korean).
 The orchestral album Final Fantasy VI Grand Finale features an arranged version of the aria, using Italian lyrics performed by Svetla Krasteva with an orchestral accompaniment.
 This version is also found in the ending full motion video of the game's Sony PlayStation re-release, with the same lyrics but a different musical arrangement.
 In addition, the album Orchestral Game Concert 4 includes an extended version of the opera arranged and conducted by Kōsuke Onozaki and performed by the Tokyo Symphony Orchestra, featuring Wakako Aokimi, Tetsuya Ōno, and Hiroshi Kuroda on vocals.
 It was also performed at the "More Friends" concert at the Gibson Amphitheatre in 2005 using a new English translation of the lyrics, an album of which is now available.
 "Dancing Mad", accompanying the game's final battle with Kefka, is 17 minutes long and contains an organ cadenza, with variations on Kefka's theme.
 The "Ending Theme" combines every playable character theme into one composition lasting over 21 minutes.